 New 3D Finite-Element Level-Set framework for the modeling of solid-solid phase transformations and grain interfaces for large-scale polycrystals

 In order to accurately describe the 3D evolution of polycrystals (recrystallization, phase transformations), full-field methods such as the phase-field (PF) or the level-set (LS) methods have to be employed.
 In this context, a new FE numerical framework to model grain growth (GG) and recrystallization (ReX) based on a LS description of the interfaces and meshing/remeshing capabilities has been recently developed.
-Nowadays, the LS approach is used for Rex/GG modeling in the context of uniform grids with a finite-difference formulation or in a FE framework on unstructured mesh.
-LS method is also particularly interesting for the modeling of Smith-Zener pinning or promising to deal with high anisotropy level of grain interface properties.

 Finally, the resulting developments will be prepared for integration in the DIGIMU® software package.